seacomoseo/inspiritsbar.de/content/single/_home.en.md

 how_we_work:
   title: How we work
   boxes:
-  - image: home/how-we-work/your-host-for-every-event.png
+  - img: /u/home/how-we-work/your-host-for-every-event.png
     title: Your host for every event
     md: We see ourselves as the host of your event.
 From planning to implementation, we take care of all the details so you can relax.
-  - image: home/how-we-work/sustainability-meets-enjoyment.png
+  - img: /u/home/how-we-work/sustainability-meets-enjoyment.png
     title: Sustainability meets enjoyment
     md: Sustainability is not just a trend for us, but a lived philosophy.
 We show you how to make your event environmentally friendly without sacrificing enjoyment.
-  - image: home/how-we-work/flexibility-and-reliability.png
+  - img: /u/home/how-we-work/flexibility-and-reliability.png
     title: Flexibility and reliability
     md: Events are dynamic - we are too.
 With our flexibility and know-how, we master every challenge and ensure a smooth running of your event.
 gallery:
   title: Your event, our expertise
-  images:
+  imgs:
-  - home/gallery/01.jpg
+  - /u/home/gallery/01.jpg
-  - home/gallery/02.jpg
+  - /u/home/gallery/02.jpg
-  - home/gallery/03.jpg
+  - /u/home/gallery/03.jpg
-  - home/gallery/04.jpg
+  - /u/home/gallery/04.jpg
-  - home/gallery/05.jpg
+  - /u/home/gallery/05.jpg
-  - home/gallery/06.jpg
+  - /u/home/gallery/06.jpg
-  - home/gallery/07.jpg
+  - /u/home/gallery/07.jpg
-  - home/gallery/08.jpg
+  - /u/home/gallery/08.jpg
-  - home/gallery/09.jpg
+  - /u/home/gallery/09.jpg
-  - home/gallery/10.jpg
+  - /u/home/gallery/10.jpg
-  - home/gallery/11.jpg
+  - /u/home/gallery/11.jpg
-  - home/gallery/12.jpg
+  - /u/home/gallery/12.jpg
 ---